filipvabrousek/Exam/JS Exam/3 - Data-types-typed-arrays.md

 * variables don't have types - value have types
 * has 7 data types (6 primitives + Object)
 * you can use two dots to call the method ``` 123..toString() ``` with just on, parser would think its decimal
+* you can change types in another assignment
 ----------------------------------------------------------------------------------------
 ### Number
 ### String